 Job Archives

-HBHS offers an excellent compensation and benefits package including BCBS of MS Health, Dental, Vision, Life, Long Term and Short Term Disability, 401k with 5% Match, Paid Time Off and much more!
-Job Summary: Mental Health Therapist position available at our twelve (12) bed, 24/7 Children & Youth Crisis Stabilization Unit!
-The Mental Health Therapist will provide mental health assessments, evaluations and counseling for consumers and families of consumers who are assigned to the Children & Youth Crisis Stabilization Unit (C&Y CSU).
-Responsibilities include, but are not limited to, crisis intervention, acute psychiatric therapy, coordination of our consumer referral and provision of planned education/growth experiences.
-Reports to Coordinator of Children & Youth Crisis Stabilization Unit.
-Qualifications: Master’s degree in Psychology, Social Work or a related field and experience as a clinician.
-Must be licensed or certified as a mental health professional.
-A Provisional Certification through the MS Department of Mental Health (PCMHT) must be acquired and documentation presented to Human Resources within 30 days from hire date and (CMHT) must be obtained within to two (2) years from the date of issuance.
-Requires flexibility regarding working conditions and assignments, good oral and written communication skills and thorough knowledge of psychiatric disorders and corresponding treatment.
+NFusion Metro is a youth program that provides mental health resources to youth and their families in a stigma-free teen environment.
+The program helps individuals between 0 and 26 transition into adulthood through activities, groups, counseling, and peer support.
+Job Summary: The Trauma Care Coordinator is an integral interdisciplinary team member for the System of Care Grant in Hinds County.
+The Trauma Care Coordinator's primary responsibility is to respond to the needs of the adult, child/adolescent consumers using a patient-centered approach that removes silos of care and supports an integrated system for ages 0-21.
+This position will provide whole-person care coordination across medical, behavioral, and social service community systems.
+Additionally, the Trauma Care Coordinator provides care coordination in an array of services and ensures all clinicians are providing evidence-based treatment practices at all times, providing targeted case management and referral services to clients.
+The position requires travel.
+The Trauma Care Coordinator reports to the Project Director.
+Qualifications: Master’s degree in Psychology, Social Work or a related field and experience as a clinician working with children and their families.
+License is preferred.
+If not licensed, a Provisional Certification through the Department of Mental Health (PCMHT) must be acquired and documentation presented to Human Resources within 90 days from hire date and (CMHT) must be obtained within two (2) years from the date of issuance of provisional.
+Requires flexibility regarding working conditions and assignments, good oral and written communication skills and thorough knowledge of psychiatric disorders and corresponding treatment for children and adolescents.
 Employee must demonstrate ability to recognize consumers’ individual needs based on medical conditions, age (infants, pediatrics, adolescents, young adults, middle-aged and geriatric), limitations and planned procedures.
 Must have valid driver’s license in Mississippi and proof of auto insurance.
 This position has been determined to have an occasional or very low risk of occupational exposure to blood-borne pathogens.

 Employment Application